Working at elections

 Polling Clerks and Presiding Officers

 These staff are employed to carry out duties at polling stations across Moray.
-Staff are responsible for making sure that the proper procedure for voting is followed in polling stations.
+Staff are responsible for making sure that the proper procedure for issuing ballot papers and voting is followed in polling stations.
 Polling Clerks assist the Presiding Officer who oversees the polling station.
 To become a Presiding Officer you must have previously have experience as a polling clerk.

-On polling day, staff are required to work from approx. 6.30am until 10:15pm without leaving the polling station.
-Staff are required to attend a one hour training session a few weeks before the poll, usually in held at lunchtime or early evening and are also provided with a handbook.
+On polling day, staff are required to work from approx. 6.30am until 10:15pm without leaving the polling place.
+Staff are required to attend a one hour training session in Elgin a few weeks before the poll, usually in held at lunchtime or early evening.
+Staff are provided with a procedural guidance handbook and other material.

-Staff are employed to assist in counting the votes as enumerators and count supervisors.
+Staff are employed to assist in manually counting the votes on ballot papers as enumerators and count supervisors.
 This role requires high levels of concentration and accuracy.
-Staff may be required to stand for long periods of time, work under pressure and typically work through the night from 9:30pm onwards.
+Staff may be required to stand for long periods of time, work under pressure and typically work through the night from 9:30pm onwards usually in Elgin.

-Other auxiliary roles are also available at the count assisting with the incoming polling station kit.
+Other auxiliary roles are also available at the count assisting with the incoming polling station equipment and ballot boxes, checking and sorting under the direction of experience supervisors.

 Postal vote staff

-Staff are employed to assist with the daily opening and processing of postal votes in the fortnight leading up to polling day.
-This work takes place from 9:30am throughout the day, typically for 4-5 hours once the daily delivery is processed.
+Staff are employed to assist with the daily opening and processing of returned postal votes in the fortnight leading up to polling day.
+This work takes place at Council HQ, Elgin from 9:30am throughout the day, typically for 4-5 hours once the daily delivery is received.
 Some posts are manual and some posts require the ability to use a scanner and computer.
 Full training will be given.

-- You must be at least 16 years of age to work with the election office.
+- You must be at least 18 years of age to work with the election office at the polling station and the count, and from 16 to work in postal vote processing.

 - Election staff cannot work on behalf of a candidate during an election campaign, nor be related to a prospective candidate.
 Similarly election staff cannot work on behalf of a referendum campaign.